Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning: Conclusions

-In this paper, we have jointly studied access control and computation offloading by combining blockchain and DRL for the MECCO systems in IoT networks.
-We have considered a general IoT scenario where multiple MDs can offload its task to edge or cloud server to be executed cooperatively.
-First, to improve security for computation task offloading, we propose a new access control mechanism enabled by smart contracts and blockchain to manage access of MDs with the objective of preventing malicious offloading access and preserving cloud resources.
+In this paper, we have jointly studied access control and computation offloading for blockchain-based computation offloading, which has not been considered fully in the literature.
+First, to improve the security of computation task offloading, we propose a new access control mechanism enabled by smart contracts and blockchain to manage access of MDs with the objective of preventing malicious offloading access and preserving cloud resources.
 Then, we propose a novel DRL-based offloading scheme to obtain the optimal offloading policy for all MDs in the IoT network.
-We formulate task offloading decision, edge resource allocation and bandwidth allocation as a joint optimization problem, which is solved efficiently by an advanced DQN algorithm in a fashion the total offloading cost of computation latency and energy consumption is minimized.
-We conducted both real experiments and numerical simulations to evaluate the effectiveness of the proposed scheme.
-The implementation results showed that our scheme can provide high security to the MECCO system while achieving significant performance improvement with minimum offloading costs, compared to the other baseline methods.
+We formulate task offloading decision, edge resource allocation, bandwidth allocation, and smart contract usage as a joint optimization problem, which is solved efficiently by an advanced DQN algorithm with a double-dueling Q-network in a fashion that the total offloading cost of computation latency, energy consumption and smart contract cost are minimized.
+The implementation results on both real-world exeperiments and simulations showed that our scheme can provide high security to the MECCO system while achieving significant performance improvement with minimum offloading and smart contract costs, compared to the existing schemes.

-In the future, we will consider light-weight blockchain designs so that the access control framework can be designed and deployed directly at the edge layer, which will be promising to provide time-sensitive network management services for offloading systems.
-Moreover, in the future 5G IoT network, due to the rapidly growing traffic, it is very challenging for static base stations (i.e. access point, router) to support offloading demands of numerous IoT devices.
-Motivated by our previous work [52], the use of unmanned aerial vehicle (UAV) with its high mobility and flexibility can be a promising solution [53] that can assist base stations to offload IoT data workload to edge-cloud servers.